kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 In general, when a new Pod joins the set as a slave, it must assume the master may already have data on it.
 It also must assume that the replication logs may not go all the way back to the beginning of time.
-These conservative assumptions are the key to allowing a running Stateful Set to scale up and down over time, rather than being fixed at its initial size.
+These conservative assumptions are the key to allowing a running StatefulSet to scale up and down over time, rather than being fixed at its initial size.

-The second Init Container, named `clone-mysql`, performs a clone operation on a slave Pod the first time it starts up on an empty Persistent Volume.
+The second Init Container, named `clone-mysql`, performs a clone operation on a slave Pod the first time it starts up on an empty PersistentVolume.
 That means it copies all existing data from another running Pod, so its local state is consistent enough to begin replicating from the master.